 Do Not Buy the De’Longhi EMK6 Alicia If…

 You prefer the traditional moka method – While the DeLonghi Electric Moka Espresso Maker shares the design and brewing process of the traditional moka, it uses an electric heating system rather than the old school stovetop method.
-If you want to keep it authenticand stay true to the roots of the moka pot, then we think that a Bialetti would be a better choice for you, as it’s meant to be used on your stovetop.
+If you want to keep it authentic and stay true to the roots of the moka pot, then we think that Bialetti’s Moka Express or the Brikka would be a better choice for you, as both meant to be used on your stovetop.
 It’s also the company that invented moka pots to begin with, so it surely can’t get more authentic and traditional than this!
 (3)

 You routinely brew coffee for more than 5 people at a time – As we discussed before, making coffee for a big group will take more than one brew cycle with the Alicia.
 If you are looking for a more time-efficient option, we suggest the TOPS Rapid Brew, which is available in 6, 9, and 12-cup sizes, and the Cuisinox Roma, which comes in 4, 6, and 10-cup sizes.

 The DeLonghi EMK6 Alicia electric moka espresso coffee maker is a quick and practical solution to your caffeinated needs that blends nostalgic traditional elements and modern perks, such as the auto shut off, the Keep Warm feature and the cool-touch base.
 Relying on its own heating system rather than a stove, it’s also perfect for the office or to take with you on holiday and plug in your hotel room.